samraisbeck/QuickAccess/README.md

 # QuickAccess for Python
 Convenient program that makes launching personal programs super quick.
 ### How to Use
 Using this is very easy.
-If you have a Python program that can be launched from the command line, it can be added to QuickAccess!
+If you have a Python program that can be launched from the command line, a program that cmd can launch by "start", or an executable, it can be added to QuickAccess!
 All you must do is make a copy of `exampleConfig.yaml`, rename it as `config.yaml` and add the entry you would like.
 For example, if you have a program called "Hey There", and it is usually run by going to your documents and running `hey_there.py`, just do